feichao93/trips-editor/readme.md

 This editor is built upon the web platform.
 We use [Cycle.js](https://github.com/cyclejs/cyclejs/) front-end framework to build this application and we use SVG to render shapes.

 We adopt [reactive programming][rp] to implement this editor.
 Anything changing when the editor is running, including variables, user inputs and data structures, are abstracted as asynchronous data stream in the editor.
 For example, click events on the board are encapsulated into a point stream, denoted by `click$` in code.
 Every time the user clicks, the stream emits an object that contains x and y coordinates of the click position.
 The state of drawn shapes is just another stream of list of polygon/polyline objects, and every time we peek the stream we can get the current state at that time.
 In such a framework, our editor application can be simplified as a pure function (the main function) which accepts a collection of streams (one stream for one kind of input) and returns a view stream (for rendering) plus a file stream (for exporting files).
-States that should be preserved when the application is running are kept as local varaiables of the main function.
+States that should be preserved when the application is running are kept as local variables of the main function.
 Note that we use `$` as the postfix to indicate that the name references to a stream.

 #### Some important streams